ess-dmsc/gollum/README.md

 # Metrology System Data Streaming

-Listens to data transmitted by the Metrology System software (Motive) and forwards them to kafka.
+Listens to data transmitted by the Metrology System software (Motive) and forwards them to Ksafka.

 ## Usage